deutschah/IOT2/README.md

 ## Endpoints

 - `GET /data`: Retrieves all analyzed data.
+- `GET /data/:plantId`: Retrieves analyzed data for a specific plant ID.
-- `GET /last`: Retrieves the latest analyzed data.
+- `GET /last/:plantId`: Retrieves the latest analyzed data for a specific plant ID.

 ## Stopping the Services